There are many things to worry about when it comes to running your home.

-Your heater shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
+Your heating system shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every heating bill.

 1. Frequent Repair Costs

-It is not uncommon for a heater to eventually need a new blower or a little love once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much fixing along the way.
-A few indications that your system may be in need of replacing are below:
+It is not uncommon for a heating system to eventually need a part replacement or a little love once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much fixing along the way.
+A few signs that your system may be in need of replacing are below:

 - needing several visits during the same heating season;

-A general rule to remember: if yearly repair costs reach half of the present value of the heating unit, it’s most likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach half of the present value of the heating unit, then it’s likely time to replace your furnace.

 2. Energy Efficiency

 Are your utility bills are a little more expensive than they were last year?
-That may be a sign that some part of your heating system is weakening.
-Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+That may be a sign that some part of your HVAC system is weakening.
+Most companies can give you a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is in need of replacing.
-Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
+Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

 Heating equipment were never designed to last forever.
 Newer, more efficient technology is coming out all the time.
 But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old heating systems operate at an efficiency of just 65 percent or worse!
-A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your wallet.
+But keep in mind many old furnaces operate at an efficiency of just 65 percent or less!
+A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your bank account.